eea/eionet.contreg/README.md

 * Set property config.useEeaTemplate=true
 * For local deployment in the directory that is declared in property config.app.home, create folder eeaTemplate and inside that folder copy the following files: footer.html, header.html, required_head.html

+## 12. Admin actions page
+A user can view admin actions page either if he belongs to acl admin group or if he is a crAdmin in cr template or sdsAdmin in sds template.